 Reliability is the most important aspect that makes an engine the winner, and Honda has proved that to be true.
 Honda develops the GX engine which many generators, lawnmowers, and pumps use.

-The manufacturer took the same experience from motorsport and applied it to create the GX engine.
+The manufacturer took the same experience from motorsport and applied it to create the GX engine for its generators.
 The greatest strength of this engine is reliability and efficiency-which makes it a winning engine.

-The result being, the most fuel-efficient and reliable engine for the generator.
+The result being, the best and most fuel-efficient and reliable engine for the generator to handle any type of load efficiently.
 Honda GX engine is the reason why this brand has a loyal market appeal and following.

 What of Yamaha?